abhirockzz/azure-pulumi-appservice/README.md

 pulumi up
 ```

+This will create the Azure infra:

+1. Resource Group
+1. App Service Plan
+1. App Service with required config

-You should have the application public endpoint.
+Once complete, you should have the application public endpoint.
 Configure that in Slack and continue using it as specified in this tutorial - https://itnext.io/build-a-serverless-app-using-go-and-azure-functions-c4475398f4ab

 To clean up: